Created by Stuart Palmer

 Before turning to writing mysteries, Stuart Palmer worked as an apple picker, a journalist and an advertising copywriter.
 He’s probably best known for creating spinster amateur sleuth Hildegarde Withers, who appeared in fourteen novels and several short stories, several of which featured Craig Rice‘s John J. Malone.

-Coincidentally, Miss Withers appeared in the 1941 novel The Case of the Happy Hooligan; fifteen years later, Rook appeared in The Unhappy Hooligan (1956).
+Coincidentally, a 1941 novel featuring Hildegarde Withers, Palmer’s best known character, was called The Case of the Happy Hooligan; fifteen years later, Rook appeared in The Unhappy Hooligan (1956).

 Later expanded into the novel Rook Takes Knight.

 - “The Stripteaser and the Private Eye” (November 1968, EQMM)